 Nephrogenic systemic fibrosis:

-Gadolinium-based contrast agents increase the risk for nephrogenic systemic fibrosis (NSF) among patients with impaired elimination of the drugs.
-Avoid use of gadolinium-based contrast agents in these patients unless the diagnostic information is essential and not available with noncontrasted magnetic resonance imaging (MRI) or other modalities.
+Gadolinium-based contrast agents increase the risk of nephrogenic systemic fibrosis (NSF) in patients with impaired elimination of the drugs.
+In these patients, avoid use of gadolinium-based contrast agents unless the diagnostic information is essential and not available with noncontrast-enhanced magnetic resonance imaging (MRI) or other modalities.
 NSF may result in fatal or debilitating fibrosis affecting the skin, muscle, and internal organs.

-The risk for NSF appears highest among patients with chronic, severe kidney disease (glomerular filtration rate [GFR] <30 mL/minute/1.73 m2) or acute kidney injury.
+The risk for NSF appears highest among patients with chronic, severe kidney disease (glomerular filtration rate [GFR] <30 mL/minute per 1.73 m2) or acute kidney injury.

-For patients at highest risk for NSF, do not exceed the recommended gadobutrol dose and allow a sufficient period of time for elimination of the drug from the body prior to any readministration.
+For patients at highest risk for NSF, do not exceed the recommended gadofosveset dose.
+Allow a sufficient period of time for elimination of the drug from the body prior to readministration.

 Solution, Intravenous [preservative free]:

 Ablavar: 244 mg/mL (10 mL [DSC], 15 mL [DSC])

 Mechanism of Action